pallets-eco/flask-security/docs/spa.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Depending on your SPA architecture and vision you can choose between cookie or token based authentication.

 For both there is more documentation and some examples.
-In both cases, you need to understand and handle :ref:`csrftopic` concerns.
+In both cases, you need to understand and handle :ref:`csrf_topic` concerns.

 Security Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~